wq/django-rest-pandas/README.md

             return None
 ```

+#### Integrating with Existing Views

+If you have an existing viewset, or are otherwise unable to directly subclass one of `PandasSimpleView`, `PandasView`, `PandasViewSet`, or `PandasMixin`, you can also integrate the renderers and serializer directly.
+The most important thing is to ensure that your serializer class has `Meta.list_serializer_class` set to `PandasSerializer` or a subclass.
+Then, make sure that the Pandas renderers are included in your [renderer options](https://github.com/wq/django-rest-pandas#customizing-renderers).
+See [#32] and [#36] for examples.

 #### Django Pandas Integration

 You can also let [Django Pandas] handle querying and generating the dataframe, and only use Django REST Pandas for the rendering: